Epitrite Free vs Pro: Which Plan Do You Need?

 So Which One Do You Actually Need?

 Start with Free.
 It's not a trial.
 It's not a demo.
-It's a fully functional lyric video maker with unlimited projects, unlimited 1080p exports, beat sync, AI transcription, and the full Google Fonts library.
+It's a fully functional lyric video maker with 5 projects, 5 1080p exports per month, AI transcription, and the full Google Fonts library.

-When you hit a wall -- you need more bulk creates, you want 4K, you need custom fonts, you want audio-reactive effects -- upgrade to Pro for $19.99/month.
+When you hit a wall — you need beat sync, you're rendering more than 5 videos a month, you want 4K, you need custom fonts, you want audio-reactive effects — upgrade to Pro for $19.99/month.
 Cancel anytime.

 Create your first lyric video free at epitrite.com.
 No credit card required, no account needed to start.